News

 In addition to the latest compilation being our pinned tweet on Twitter, every week on Twitter we boost a previous Musical Discoveries playlist and a featured track from that playlist.
 The featured track is chosen by the Wud Records team and is one which is a real favourite amongst us.

 We also encourage people to vote for the next featured track on Twitter.
 These votes are added to the votes cast by our team.
-All the featured tracks form an additional compilation which we also tweet daily.
-Sometimes we have a day off, but we tweet most days.
+All the featured tracks form an additional compilation which we also tweet frequently.
+We generally try to have a full tweeting day at least three days each week.

 All of the featured tracks can be found on a separate page at our website by clicking here, or on SoundCloud by clicking here.